ChuckJonas/ts-force/README.md

 #### Non-Mapped Queries

-You can easily run queries that can't neccaraly be mapped back to an SObject.
+You can easily run queries that can't necessarily be mapped back to an SObject.
 This is useful for aggregated queries or even if you just want to query an object without having it included in your generated code.

 ```typescript
 import { Rest } from "ts-force";